connoringold-bao/frontend-guidelines/Handover.md

        display: grid;
       }

-  This differences between the 2 are pretty obvious and this is a simple example.
-This also doesn't take in to account any of the responsive code that would have to be written.
-If that was added then the flex example would probably blow up to about `100` lines of code compared to the Grid example i'll put below because it's so small.
+  The differences between the 2 are pretty obvious and this is a simple example.
+This also doesn't take into account any of the responsive code that would have to be written.
+If that was added,  the flex example would likely blow up to about `100` lines of code compared to the Grid example that I've included below because it's so small.

       .ft-Footer_Columns {
       	@media (--sm) {